Rock of Ages (2012 film): Plot

 In 1987 Los Angeles, Sherrie Christian arrives from Oklahoma with dreams of becoming a singer.
-Barback Drew Boley prepares for another night at The Bourbon Room ("Sister Christian/Just Like Paradise/Nothin' But a Good Time").
-Sherrie's suitcase is stolen, and Drew gets her a job as a waitress at the Bourbon Room.
+Sherrie's suitcase is stolen, and barback Drew Boley gets her a job as a waitress at the Bourbon Room after the previous waitress quits ("Sister Christian/Just Like Paradise/Nothin' But a Good Time").

-Desperate to save the club from a tax debt, the club's owner Dennis Dupree and his right-hand man Lonny Barnett book Stacee Jaxx, a detached and self-indulgent rock star preparing for his final gig with his band, Arsenal.
+Desperate to save the club from a tax debt, the club's owner Dennis Dupree and his right-hand man Lonny Barnett book Stacee Jaxx, a detached and self-indulgent rock star preparing for his final gig with his band Arsenal.
 Drew tells Sherrie his own dreams of becoming a rock star, but that he has stagefright ("Juke Box Hero/I Love Rock 'n' Roll").
 Learning of Stacee's upcoming concert, Patricia Whitmore, the conservative wife of mayor Mike Whitmore, organizes a protest in front of the club ("Hit Me with Your Best Shot").

-Drew and Sherrie have their first date at the Hollywood Sign, where Drew reveals he is writing a song for Sherrie ("Don't Stop Believin'").
+Drew and Sherrie have their first date at the Hollywood Sign ("Waiting for a Girl Like You"), where Drew reveals he is writing a song for Sherrie ("Don't Stop Believin'").
 On the night of Arsenal's final show, Dennis learns the opening act has cancelled; Sherrie convinces him to use Drew's band, Wolfgang Von Colt ("More Than Words/Heaven").
 Stacee's manager, Paul Gill, schedules an interview with Constance Sack, a reporter for Rolling Stone.

 Constance mentions rumors of Stacee's difficult behavior and implies he was kicked out of Arsenal, which Stacee denies ("Wanted Dead or Alive").
 Stacee sends Sherrie for a bottle of scotch from his limo.
 Constance lashes out at the once-great Stacee; they recognize their mutual attraction and are about to have sex when Stacee sings ("I Want to Know What Love Is").
 Ashamed, Constance leaves as Sherrie enters and collides with Stacee.
-Drew mistakenly believes that Sherrie and Stacee had sex, and is angrily inspired to sing ("I Wanna Rock") for the opening act.
+Drew mistakenly believes that Sherrie and Stacee had sex and is angrily inspired to sing ("I Wanna Rock") for the opening act.
 Drew and Sherrie break up and she quits the Bourbon Room.
 Paul, impressed with his performance, offers Drew a record deal as Arsenal sings their last song of the night ("Pour Some Sugar on Me").
+Arsenal's performance racks up $31,203 for Dennis and Lonny, but Gill takes the night's proceeds as part of "Stacee's take".